 Airlink’s work covers all phases of emergency relief – preparedness, mitigation, response, and recovery.
 In addition, the organization works with partners in both the humanitarian and aviation sectors to build individual and collective capacity to respond to emergencies.

-How does Airlink decide which events to respond to?
+How does Airlink decide which disasters to respond to?

-Airlink follows strict criteria when decided whether or not to mobilize its airline partners for a response.
+Airlink follows strict criteria when deciding whether or not to mobilize its airline partners for a response.